Formal category theory in augmented virtual double categories: Pointwise Kan extension in terms of pointwise weak Kan extension

-\begin{theorem} In an augmented virtual double category that has restrictions on the right (\augdefref{4.10}) as well as left nullary"/cocartesian paths of $(0,1)$"/ary cells (\defref{cocartesian path of (0,1)-ary cells}), all pointwise weakly left Kan cells are pointwise left Kan (\defref{pointwise left Kan extension}). \end{theorem} \begin{proof} Consider a pointwise weakly left Kan cell $\eta$ as in the composite on the left below.
+The following theorem is the main result of this section. \begin{theorem} In an augmented virtual double category that has restrictions on the right (\defref{augmented virtual equipment}) as well as left nullary"/cocartesian paths of $(0,1)$"/ary cells (\defref{cocartesian path of (0,1)-ary cells}), all pointwise weakly left Kan cells are pointwise left Kan (\defref{pointwise left Kan extension}). \end{theorem} \begin{proof} Consider a pointwise weakly left Kan cell $\eta$ as in the composite on the left below.
 We will first prove that $\eta$ is left Kan (\defref{left Kan extension}), that is any cell $\phi$ as in the middle below factors uniquely through $\eta$.
 To do so let $\ul\zeta = (\zeta_1, \dotsc, \zeta_m)$ be a left nullary"/cocartesian path of $(0,1)$"/ary cells for the path $\ul H = (H_1, \dotsc, H_m)$ and denote by $\map{h_0}X{A_n}$ and $\map{h_m}X{B_m}$ the vertical source of $\zeta_1$ and the vertical target of $\zeta_m$.
 Under precomposition with the weakly cocartesian path $(\id_{J_1}, \dotsc, \id_{J_{n'}}, \cart, \zeta_1, \dotsc, \zeta_n)$, where $\cart$ defines $J_n(\id, h_0)$, cells $\phi$ as in the middle below correspond to cells $\psi$ as on the right.
 Applying \lemref{unique factorisations factorised through cocartesian paths} to $\ul\chi = (\id_{J_1}, \dotsc, \id_{J_{n'}}, \cart)$ and $\ul\zeta$ we find that, under this correspondence, the cells $\phi$ factor uniquely through $\eta$ precisely if the cells $\psi$ factor uniquely through the composite on the the left below, as vertical cells $l \of h_0 \Rar k \of h_n$.
 The latter factorisations exist by the assumption that $\eta$ is pointwise weakly left Kan, so that the existence of the factorisations of the cells $\phi$ through $\eta$ follows as required.

 Finally, to prove that $\eta$ is in fact pointwise left Kan, we have to show that any composite \mbox{$\eta \of (\id_{J_1}, \dotsc, \id_{J_{n'}}, \cart)$}, where $\cart$ defines the restriction $J_n(\id, f)$ along any morphism $\map fB{A_n}$, is again left Kan.
 Since the latter composite is again pointwise weakly left Kan by \lemref{restrictions of pointwise left Kan extensions} this follows immediately from the argument above. \end{proof}